-Our Mainland China team will continue to focus on strengthening client relationships, enhancing service quality, and exploring new business opportunities to diversify revenue streams and expand market reach in Mainland China.
-We have hence set up our Shanghai office in 2024 to capture new business opportunities.
-These strategic initiatives aim to position the Group for long-term success and resilience in the dynamic Mainland China business landscape.
-The Group will remain agile and ready to take full advantage of any opportunities during economic recovery.
+Mainland China's relaxation of stringent anti-virus measures is expected to help improve the economy.
+Our Mainland China team will remain agile and ready to take full advantage of any opportunities during economic recovery.
 We will continue to place strong focus on business in Mainland China, and its performance will play a key role in achieving the Group's strategic goals and vision.